microsoft/YamUI/README.md

 This is the UI component framework for [Yammer.com](https://www.yammer.com/).

 It is built with [React](https://reactjs.org/) on top of [Office UI Fabric](https://dev.office.com/fabric#/components/) components.
-Unit tests are run through [Jest](https://facebook.github.io/jest/), isolated development environment and documentation is provided by [Storybook](https://github.com/storybooks/storybook), and visual diff regression is done with [BackstopJS](https://garris.github.io/BackstopJS/).
+Unit tests are run through [Jest](https://facebook.github.io/jest/), isolated development environment and documentation is provided by [Styleguidist](https://react-styleguidist.js.org/), and visual diff regression is done with [Puppeteer](https://github.com/GoogleChrome/puppeteer) and [pixelmatch](https://github.com/mapbox/pixelmatch).
 Visual diff tasks run within a [Docker](https://www.docker.com/) container to ensure consistency between local development environments and CI.

 ## Using YamUI in your own app